 The MPP system, however, includes more overhead costs.

-Vechain have an off-the-shelf product for enterprise use.
+Vechain has an off-the-shelf product for enterprise use.
 It’s called the ToolChain.

 Since its inception, it has had a great effect on the adoption of the VechainThor Blockchain.
 Why?
 Because it makes adoption easy.

-Companies, regardless of size, can sign up to the program and start utilising the blockchain from the go.
+Companies, regardless of size, can sign up to the program and start utilizing the blockchain from the go.

 The kit comes with everything necessary, from documentation, APIs, IoT chips, etc. All this makes it the perfect starter-kit, so even small fashion retailers, for example, can benefit from Vechain’s blockchain without extensive work on figuring out how to set it up.

-Firstly, Vechain have announced a plethora of customers.
-Although we are still waiting to see the full effect they are going to have on the chain’s usability in the form of constantly large numbers of transaction, Sunny Lu has confirmed that they are all still in the works.
+Firstly, Vechain has announced a plethora of customers.
+Although we are still waiting to see the full effect they are going to have on the chain’s usability in the form of constantly large numbers of transactions, Sunny Lu has confirmed that they are all still in the works.

 Similarly to partnerships, we have to make a separate article on Vechain projects.
 But we will highlight some of the most interesting and prominent ones here in the overview.

 Back in June 2019, Walmart announced they will start using the VechainThor Blockchain to track their goods.
 After that, quite a few images of products with Vechain QR code markers have appeared on the web.